Shians/Nextflow-docs/docs/PipelineConfiguration.md

 nextflow run main.nf -profile slurm
 ```

 You can further customize the profile with additional SLURM options as needed.
-For more advanced SLURM configuration, see the [official documentation](https://www.nextflow.io/docs/latest/executor.html#slurm).
+For more options, see the [Process Directives](Directives.md) documentation.

 ## Including Other Config Files